o2r-project/architecture/docs/05_building-block-view.md

 #### 5.1.4 Blackbox Data Repositories

-Data repositories are all services and platforms that store data but not software.
-They may be self-hosted or public free platforms.
+Data repositories are all services storing data but not software.
+More specifically, they may store software "as data", but not with software-specific features such as code versioning or installation binaries for different computer architectures.
+Data repositories may be self-hosted or public/free, domain-specific or generic.
+They typically provide persistent identifiers or handles, e.g. a [DOI](https://www.doi.org/) or [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name).
-They are used both for loading content that is used to build an ERC and for storing the ERC created by the reproducibility service.
+They are used both for loading created ERC and for storing the ERC created by the reproducibility service.

 #### 5.1.5 Blackbox Registries